Skip to main content

 Prometheus Recording Rules

-Grafana dashboards provided by CEEMS rely on recording rules feature of Prometheus to create new "derived" metrics from raw metrics exported by the ceems_exporter.
-The advantage of using recording rules is that operators will have unified view of compute unit metrics irrespective of their infrastructure.
+The Grafana dashboards provided by CEEMS rely on recording rules feature of Prometheus to create new "derived" metrics from raw metrics exported by the ceems_exporter.
+The advantage of using recording rules is that operators will have a unified view of compute unit metrics irrespective of their infrastructure.

-ceems_tool can be used to generate recording rules files that will create new series which will be eventually used in the Grafana dashboards.
-Once the Prometheus has been configured to scrape the target nodes, we can use ceems_tool as follows:
+The ceems_tool can be used to generate recording rules files that will create new series which will be eventually used in the Grafana dashboards.
+Once Prometheus has been configured to scrape the target nodes, we can use ceems_tool as follows:

 ceems_tool tsdb create-recording-rules --url=http://localhost:9090 --country-code=FR